RV Investigator: Specifications

 The RV Investigator is able to accommodate up to 40 scientists, go to sea for up to 60 days at a time and spend up to 300 days of the year at sea on research voyages.
 Operating costs are estimated to be $140,000 per day.
 Special features of the ship are a "gondola", similar to a winged keel, mounted 1.2 m below the hull, and two drop keels (which can be lowered to a maximum of 4m below the hull), to carry scientific instruments below the layer of microbubbles created by the movement of the ship’s hull through the water.
 Such instrumentation includes acoustic mappers, a pelagic sediment profiler to produce maps of the sea floor, and 2 Acoustic Doppler current profilers.
 The hull and the machinery of the ship have been designed to operate as quietly as possible to enhance its scientific capabilities.

 Notable works

-In November 2020, the RV Investigator front camera captured a green meteor entering the atmosphere and produces a clear video of this rare phenomenon.
-The meteor footage was captured in the southern coast of Tasmania.
+In November 2020, the RV Investigator front camera captured a green meteor entering the atmosphere and produced a clear video of this rare phenomenon.
+The meteor footage was captured off the southern coast of Tasmania.